Tofuistofu/scripts/README.md

-# scripts
-This repo contains scripts I wrote while learning python
+This repository contains scripts I wrote while learning python

+# horoscope.py
+Enter your birthday and get your daily horoscope from www.astrology.com